liferay/liferay-docs/develop/tutorials/articles/260-forms/01-forms-storage-adapters.markdown

 JSON storage of form entry data.

 The DDM backend can *adapt* to other data storage formats for form records.
 Want to store your data in XML?
 YAML?
 No problem.
-Because the storage API before is separate from the regular service calls used to populate the database table for form entries, a developer can even choose to store form data outside the Liferay database.
+Because the storage API is separated from the regular service calls used to populate the database table for form entries, a developer can even choose to store form data outside the Liferay database.